 Through individually customized instruction grounded in principles of Universal Design for Learning (UDL), students at Shrub Oak will succeed in attaining their goals.
 Our curriculum transcends classroom walls, extending throughout the campus and the local communities and is delivered through a cohesive, systemic Individualized Transdisciplinary Education Program.

-Consistent instruction permeates each student’s program, with skills learned in class reinforced throughout academic, clinical and student-life programs.
+Consistent instruction permeates each student’s program, with skills learned in class reinforced throughout academic, clinical and campus life programs.
 Education and treatment programs are supported in residential areas, the dining hall, on the fields, at the farm, and in neighboring communities.

 An integral component of our program focuses on developing competency in self-determination and self-advocacy.
 Critical skills for transitioning into adulthood, such as executive functioning, cooperative work, organization, time management, and task completion are interwoven throughout day and evening activities.

 The learning environment is structured to monitor student progress, adapt and modify objectives and strategies as needed, and ensure teacher accountability.
 Heavy emphasis is placed upon relationship building through trust and respect.

 We have found that a strength-based model, which fosters positive interpersonal relationships within a supportive and nurturing setting, is empowering for our students, who learn best when they feel safe, are aware of the parameters of acceptable and expected behavior, and receive motivating and exciting instruction geared toward their abilities and interests.

 With an eye toward longitudinal, life-long planning, our teachers and clinicians employ Developmental, Individual difference, Relationship-based principles (DIR), practices of Universal Design for Transition (UDT), and the Self-Determined Learning Model of Instruction (SDLMI) as the foundation for individualized programs.

 Universal Design for Learning provides a framework of principles that guide how individuals engage in skill acquisition, while the SDLMI serves as a step-by-step guide to build competence for adult life and employment-related behaviors.

 UDT and SDMLI serve as the underpinnings of the Shrub Oak curriculum because they have been shown to be highly effective in engaging people with learning and behavior challenges and in preparing them for more successful adult living.

 Universal Design for Transition